inffeldgroup/sw2016/README.md

 our tests which was commited with these libraries.
 The relevant classes for code coverage are in the packages '*activites*', '*db*', '*util*' and '*dailypic*'.
-These classes have been tested to > 85% coverage, where the uncovered sections are most of special cases and catch blocks which should not be reached at anytime, otherwise the app will quit.
+These classes have been tested to > 85% coverage, where the uncovered sections are consisting of special cases and catch blocks which should not be reached at anytime, otherwise the app will be requested to shut down.